EMSexton/Berkeley-Course/README.md

 - Filebeats and Metricbeats are installed on the virtual machines.

 These Beats allow us to collect the following information from each machine:
--Filebeat monitors the log files.
+- Filebeat monitors the log files.
--Metricbeat records the statistics and metrics of the OS and running services
+- Metricbeat records the statistics and metrics of the OS and running services

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: